Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: Our Black hole solutions with a Linear Equation of State

 In the equations of motion described above, we can notice that, under a metric tensor of the form $g_{tt}=-g_{rr}^{-1}$, Eq. \eqref{metrica} no longer satisfies the condition $T^{t}_{t}=T^{r}_{r}\Rightarrow \rho=-p_r$.
 This latter condition is highly typical of black hole solutions sourced by matter fields, both in General Relativity and in some of its extensions, and can therefore be regarded in those cases as an equation of state implicitly encoded in the equations of motion.
-In this way, the fact that the mentioned equation of state is modified by the Hořava terms motivates us to test alternative equations of state for black hole solutions and to analyze how these terms influence the physical properties of black holes.
+In this way, the fact that the mentioned equation of state is modified by the Hořava {\ae}ther terms motivates us to test alternative equations of state for black hole solutions and to analyze how these terms influence the physical properties of black holes.
 This latter effect will also be tested at short scales in our last case study.
-Thus, we develop the analysis outlined in this paragraph.

-There exists a variety of equations of state that lead to analytical solutions.
-However, for our work, we will focus on the following cases.
-Below we describe the reasons why the selected cases are of particular interest for our analysis.
+In accordance with the strategy described in the Introduction, we seek linear EoS that lead directly to exact analytical black hole solutions.
+In the following, we analyze the physically relevant scenario associated with each equation of state together with the geometrical and physical properties of the resulting spacetimes.
+In this context, we first note that the most general linear equation of state, $N_1\rho(r)+N_2p_r(r)+Np_\theta(r)=0$, with $N_1\neq0$, $N_1\neq1$, $N_2\neq0$, $N_2\neq1$, and $N\neq0$, does not seem to admit exact analytical solutions within the procedure adopted in this work.
+Although we do not exclude the existence of more sophisticated analytical or numerical solutions for this more general case, here we focus on the three particular cases discussed in the following subsections, which do lead directly to exact analytical black hole solutions.
+On the other hand, as discussed in the Introduction, we also investigate some thermodynamic properties of the resulting black hole solutions.
+In particular, we analyze how the different linear EoS influence the thermal behavior of these solutions and the possible existence of extremal black holes.
+The associated Hawking temperature $T_H$ is determined by the surface gravity $\kappa$, defined through $\kappa^2=-\frac{1}{2}\nabla^\mu k^\nu \nabla_\mu k_\nu \big|_{r=r_h}$, where $k^\mu$ is the timelike Killing vector.
+Thus, $T_H=\kappa/(2\pi)$.
+For the line element considered in this work, the temperature reduces to $T_H=(4\pi)^{-1}df/dr\big|_{r=r_h}\,$.